 END OF ENDING SPOILERS.

-Art: The art and animation are fantastic.
-However, I really feel like if they wanted a realistic feel, they shouldn’t have gone for the bright blue and pink hairstyles.
+Art and Animation: The art and animation are fantastic.
+However, I really feel like, if they wanted a realistic feel, they shouldn’t have gone for the bright blue and pink hairstyles.

 Music: Good, but not particularly memorable.

-Voices: English Dub.
-The voices were actually great, though Haruka’s and Akane’s were sorta too high pitched for my tastes.
+Voice Acting: English – The voices were actually great, though Haruka’s and Akane’s were sorta too high pitched for my tastes.